If you value your life, stay out of the forest.

 As a captive of the Owl Queen’s Court, Nascha’s life has always been one knife’s edge away from disaster.
 But when she is threatened for nothing more than the colour of her hair, Nascha attempts the unthinkable: escape through the dreaded Magpie King’s forest.

 Hunted by sharp toothed and sharper witted foxfolk, and hated by all for being a witch, Nascha fears herself doomed until she joins forces with a mysterious young man.
 With him she finds a glimmer of hope, even as her own unpredictable powers flicker into existence.

 But hope is fleeting.

-The forces arrayed against her are insurmountable, and Nascha soon comes to realize that pursuit of her own freedom will come at a greater cost to the forest.
+The forces arrayed against her are insurmountable, and Nascha soon comes to realise that pursuit of her own freedom will come at a greater cost to the forest.
 As the darkness closes in around them, Nascha is forced to ask:

 At what price is she willing to purchase her life?